Javad-Alirezaeyan/pizzaStore/README.md

 2. Then, open  pizzaStore  directory with command:

         cd pizzaStore
-3. Configure the variables of mysql database in the .evn fil
+3. Configure the variables of mysql database in the .evn fil and create a emty databse in MySql

 4.  run the following command to install react packages